The definition reads that factors are numbers that may be divided into other numbers with no remainder left.

 The Prime Factors of the number 4 are:

-2, 2 (because 1 is not one of the prime numbers, we needed to drop the 1 x 4).
+2, 2 (because 1 is not one of the prime numbers, we needed to forget about the 1 x 4).

 The Factors of the number 12 are: 1; 2; 3; 4; 6; 12